mwilsoncoding/lis/README.md

 In the current production version of the application, emails are logged in full to the console.
 View this output and click the link "sent" in the email to log in.

-Choose to remain logged in after the session ends or to stay logged in until you log out.
+Choose to remain logged in or to have your session log you out.
+If you choose to remain logged in, you will be logged out after 14 days of inactivity for security.

-Once registered, you can log in redirected to the data entry page, `/persons`.
+Once logged in, you will be redirected to the data entry page, `/persons`.

-The data entry page displays a form for entering demographic data about a person.
+The data entry page displays a listing of all persons entered by the current user (your email, in this case).

+Click the `New Person` button to bring up the person entry form.

 Tooltip errors appear when you click the `Save` button without any information in the `Name` or `Title` fields.

-Clicking the `List` button takes you to the `/persons` endpoint without saving any information entered into the form.

 Clicking the `Save` button with data in the required fields will result in a new `Person` added into the system.
-You will be redirected to a confirmation page displaying the newly entered information with a table of previous entries.
+Once saved, the data is appended to the bottom of the persons listing.
+The newly created person data is also displayed in a card above the persons listing, for convenience.

-On the `/persons` page, clicking any value under the `Name` column in the table of `Person`s will take you to a page displaying only that `Person`'s information.
+On the `/persons` page, clicking any row in the table of `Person`s will take you to a page displaying only that `Person`'s information.

+Editing a `Person` is supported on both the `/persons` page and the `/persons/:id` page.

+On the `/persons` page, each row contains an `Edit` action and a `Delete` action.

+  - Clicking the `Edit` action on a given row brings up the `Person` data entry form, pre-populated with the row's data.
+Saving updated values in this form will update the `Person` record in the database and these changes will be reflected in the `/persons` listing immediately.
+  - Clicking the `Delete` action results in the `Person` record being deleted from the database and from the user interface.

+On the `/persons/:id` page, clicking the `Edit` button brings up the same data entry form as on the `/persons` page, pre-populated with the user's data, synchronized with the database on `Save`, and reflected on the page afterward.